glasnt/talks/2019_05_PyConUS.podium/slides.md

 And, as I said, a lot of charts only refer to the floss.
 So, we need to convert from floss to wool.

 The colours you're seeing now are part of the set called 'Cranberry'
----

-background-image: url("images/dmc-cranberry2.png")
-???

 while the names aren't strictly official, the codes are important.

-There is a cross-compatibility chart, which is somewhat official as it has a terribly pjeg artefacted DMC logo, but it states that it's supposed to be used as a guide only.
-However, it does give us an aproximation of how to compare skeins of different medium (a skein being one 'spool')

-The 'floss' from before has 600-series numbers for cranberry.
-And with this DF, you can see that the tapestry wool equivelent has a 7600 series

-But they don't exactly match.
 ---
 ## The Cranberries - Analyze
 .right-image[![pic](images/wool_6floss_crop.jpg)]